-A couple of decades ago, it would have been seen as bad form or even rude to ask about flexible working arrangements during an interview with a potential employer.
+A couple of decades ago, it would have been seen as bad form or even rude to ask about flexible working arrangements or to start salary negotiation during an interview with a potential employer.

 Over the last 10 years or more, though, flexible working patterns and arrangements have become more commonplace and many companies and organisations are considering it.